Call Transcription

 How it works

-When a call ends, the audio is processed by a speech recognition model running directly on your computer.
+When a call ends, the audio is processed by a speech recognition model running directly on your device.
 The resulting text is then encrypted and saved alongside your call notes.
 At no point does the audio travel to an external server.

 This design protects caller privacy — even the hotline server never hears the audio.

-For operators: enabling transcription
+For admins: enabling transcription

 Go to Settings and find the Transcription section.
 Toggle the global switch to enable transcription for your organization.

-For staff: your transcription preferences
+For users: your transcription preferences

 You might want to disable transcription if: